-During FY 2019, the Trustees conducted an annual asset allocation review.
-As a result of the review, the Board increased their target to U.S. equites from 24% to 26%, increased fixed income from 24% to 26%, decreased international equites from 25% to 24%, and decreased global asset allocation (GAA) from 15% to 12%.
+During FY 2020, the Trustees conducted an annual asset allocation review.
+As a result of the review, the Board increased their target to U.S. equites from 26% to 28%, increased fixed income from 20% to 22%, increased emerging markets debt from 4% to 5%, and increased private equity from 7% to 9%, decreased international equites from 25% to 21%, and decreased global asset allocation (GAA) from 12% to 10%.

-New managers include one in domestic equity, three in international equity, and two in private equity.
-Terminated managers include one from domestic equity, and one from global asset allocation.
+There were no new managers added to the plan for traditional assets, while several managers were added in the private equity space.
+Terminated managers include one from diversified fixed income, and one from global asset allocation.
 The Board implemented these changes to better meet the System's long-term risk and return objectives.